beafshar/beafshar.github.io/index.md

 layout: default
 ---

-# 👋 Hi, I'm Bahar Emami Afshar

-I’m a machine learning engineer with a strong research focus on fraud detection, explainable AI, and data-efficient learning.
-My recent work includes developing X-ITERADE (published at Discovery Science) and ALISA (under review), frameworks that combine unsupervised learning, semi-supervised techniques, and large language models.
+Welcome to my website!

+I'm Bahar Emami Afshar, a machine learning engineer and researcher passionate about building intelligent, explainable, and efficient AI systems.
+My most recent work focuses on fraud detection in financial systems, explainable AI (XAI), and data-efficient learning techniques like active and semi-supervised learning.

+Over the past year, I’ve developed frameworks such as **X-ITERADE** and **ALISA**, which have been published in international conferences and contributed to a patent in collaboration with H3M Analytics Inc. I enjoy designing practical AI solutions that make a real-world impact — especially in high-stakes, low-label environments.

+Whether you're a fellow researcher, a company working on real-world AI problems, or just curious about my work, feel free to explore and connect!

 ---